Frequently Asked Questions

 Non-residents of NY state and students that have inconsistent resident data, as identified by the Application Services Center, will be charged the out-of-state rate.
 Basic eligibility for in-state tuition is determined by the student's domicile which must have been in New York State for a period of at least one year immediately preceding the time of registration.
 Your domicile is the fixed and permanent home to which you intend to return whenever absent.
 The sole purpose of attending college does not meet your domicile requirement.
 Review the SUNY Guide to Resident Tuition Policy carefully to determine your eligibility.
 If you think you are eligible for the change in resident status, you must submit the completed Application for New York State Residency Status for Tuition Billing Purposes prior to the start of the semester.
 You will also need to attach documentation.
 Individuals who are financially dependent will be eligible for in-state rates if the custodial parent lives in the State of New York.
 Refer to the SUNY policy for exceptions to the domicile rule including military personnel and their dependents and in some cases, non-resident students who graduated from a NYS high school within the last 5 years.
 Please direct all of your questions concerning residency to the Director of Student Accounts prior to the start of the semester.

 Financial aid is applied in a first-in, first-applied order and refunds are not generated until your student account is paid in full.
 Since refunds are not always readily available during the first four weeks, it is advisable to have other personal funds to pay for your indirect expenses, such as your rent if you are living off campus or to pay for your books if you choose not to take advantage of the Debit Account option.
 Refund checks are made payable to you, the student, with the exception of parent PLUS loans.
 Instead of a check, you may choose to have your refund direct deposited into your savings or checking account.
-To signup for Direct Deposit please follow the below steps:
+All refunds not on direct deposit will automatically be mailed to the students permanent address on file.
+Please note once a refund check is issued, we will not re-issue that refund until at least three weeks have passed.

 1. Log on to "Your Connection" and select "View eBill"